Worry less; code more.Start instantly

 Cockroaches first evolved more than 300M years ago, and yet the O.G. is still recognizable.
 "Modern" cockroaches are about 200M years old; that they're still with us, largely unchanged, is quite impressive from an evolutionary perspective.

-CockroachDB takes advantage of cloud resources to let your business evolve gracefully as it grows, without requiring a re-architecture or significant migration.
-It scales elastically using commodity resources, has integral high availability, can geographically replicate data for global access, provides an industry-standard SQL API, and deploys with Kubernetes as easily as your stateless microservices.
-These are vital capabilities, and I’m going to try to make them more concrete in the remainder of this post.
+Like its namesake, CockroachDB embraces elegant evolution -- of your application and of your business.
+CockroachDB allows your business to evolve gracefully as it grows, without requiring a re-architecture or significant migration.
+It scales elastically using commodity resources, has integral high availability, can geographically replicate data for global access, and provides an industry-standard SQL API.

-I’ve created a D3 simulation (scroll down) which illustrates how CockroachDB can be deployed as the central OLTP component of your company’s data architecture, no matter which stage you’re at.
-There are five deployments shown here, and in most cases, the simulation illustrates a transition from one stage to the next.
+I've created a D3 simulation (scroll down) which illustrates how CockroachDB can be deployed as the central OLTP component of an application's data architecture.
+There are five stages of deployment shown here, from proof-of-concept to global scale.

 You've got to start somewhere.
 And that's actually a significant problem with some cloud DBaaS offerings.
 CockroachDB is open source and runs on macOS, Linux, and Windows, so development on a laptop is simple and expedient.
-You can easily setup local clusters too, using the roachdemo tool.
-If you're developing microservices using Go, you can spin up ephemeral CockroachDB clusters in unittests using testserver.
+The quickest way to get started is to setup a free serverless database here.

 The first time CockroachDB is deployed to the cloud, it might be started as a single node.
 However, a crucial benefit of CockroachDB is that it's inherently highly available (HA), requiring no complex configuration or third-party failover mechanism to replicate and remain available in the event of node failure.
 It just needs additional nodes to join the cluster.
 But a highly available database with a symmetric, shared-nothing architecture isn't just for resilience in the face of unplanned failures.
 It's a crucial enabler for automating prosaic administrative tasks like zero-downtime upgrades and VM rescheduling.

 CockroachDB uses the Raft consensus protocol to consistently replicate data between nodes.
-Table data is split into segments of contiguous key space (ordered by primary key), internally called “ranges”.
+Table data is split into segmenats of contiguous key space (ordered by primary key), internally called \`ranges\`.
 Each range runs its own Raft algorithm to replicate and repair the data it contains.
 If you'd like a more sophisticated explanation, there's more detail available here.
-In the simulations below, each range is visually depicted by a vertical stack of three replicas (replicas are visually depicted as boxes).
+In the simulations, each range is visually depicted by a vertical stack of three replicas (replicas are visually depicted as boxes).

 You can put a lot of data on a server these days, but big and monolithic is only the way people are used to running databases.
 You wouldn't deploy your application logic on a solitary, scaled-up server because you'd want to avoid a single point of failure, and you'd want the option to scale beyond even the largest monolithic server.
 You'd also want to minimize any disruption to client load in the event of node loss.